sisl/NeuralPriorityOptimizer.jl/README.md

 There is also a wrapper to this core function which allows for maximization and minimization with the signature `general_priority_optimization(start_cell::Hyperrectangle, relaxed_optimize_cell, evaluate_objective, params::PriorityOptimizerParameters, maximize; bound_threshold_realizable=(maximize ?
 Inf : -Inf), bound_threshold_approximate=(maximize ? -Inf : Inf))`.
 For this function `start_cell` is the starting cell, `relaxed_optimize_cell` gives an upper bound for a cell if maximizing and a lower bound for a cell if minimizing, `evaluate_objective` which gives an achievable objective value and the corresponding input, `params` which are again the solver parameters, `maximize` which is true if maximizing and false if minimizing.
 If minimizing the negative of the objective is maximized with the other core function.
 Then, `bound_threshold_realizable` if maximizing is used as the `lower_bound_threshold` and if minimizing has its negative used as the `lower_bound_threshold`.
 This is meant to represent the threshold on the concrete values found by the `achievable_value` function which when you do better than that you can return.   `bound_threshold_approximate` if maximizing is used as the `upper_bound_threshold` and if minimizing has its negative used as the `upper_bound_threshold`.
 This is meant to represent the threshold on the approximate values found by the `relaxed_optimize_cell` which when you do better than it you can return.
 These thresholds are useful in wrappers such as `reaches_polytope` which allows it to return after showing that it can reach the polytope.

 ## Networks available in the repository
 We have several different types of networks available in the [networks folder](https://github.com/castrong/NeuralPriorityOptimizer.jl/tree/main/networks) of the repository.
-We have:
+All networks are provided in .nnet format.
+This format is described, and helper functions to convert between other commonly used formats are provided in [this repository](https://github.com/sisl/NNet).
+Feedforward ReLU networks are the only type of networks currently supported by this tool.
+We have the following folders of networks:

-(1) The folder CAS which contains networks that represent the ACAS Xu tables.
-See [Policy compression for aircraft collision avoidance systems](https://ieeexplore.ieee.org/document/7778091)
+(1) The folder CAS which contains networks trained to emulate the ACAS Xu tables.
+See [Policy compression for aircraft collision avoidance systems](https://ieeexplore.ieee.org/document/7778091) for the rationale behind these networks.

 (2) The folder AutoTaxi contains networks that map from an image to a control effort for an aircraft taxiing down a runway.
 See [Validation of Image-Based Neural Network Controllers through Adaptive Stress Testing](https://arxiv.org/pdf/2003.02381.pdf) section IV for description of this use case.
 The network maps from an image to a crosstrack error and heading error.
 Then, in this repository the networks have a single output with the last layer representing the coefficients for the proportional controller which take the crosstrack error and heading error and map them to a control effort to steer the plane.